bokeh/bokeh/docs/bokeh/source/docs/user_guide/interaction/widgets.rst

 DataTable
 ~~~~~~~~~

-Bokeh provides a sophisticated data table widget based on SlickGrid.
-Note
+Bokeh provides a sophisticated data table widget.
+Note that since the table
-that since the table is configured with a data source object, any plots that
+is configured with a data source object, any plots that share this data source
-share this data source will automatically have selections linked between the
+will automatically have selections linked between the plot and the table (even
-plot and the table (even in static HTML documents).
+in static HTML documents).

 .. bokeh-plot:: __REPO__/examples/interaction/widgets/data_table.py
     :source-position: below